VoltLang/Volta/doc/overview.rst

 ExTyper
 -------

 The most complex pass of the semantic phase.
-Short for 'explicit typer', the ExTyper does what it needs to do to ensure everything is explicitly typed. auto variables will be inferred afterwards, implicit casts (say ``int`` to ``long``) will have explicit casts inserted.
+Short for 'explicit typer', the ExTyper does what it needs to do to ensure everything is explicitly typed. auto variables will be inferred afterwards, implicit casts (say ``i32`` to ``i64``) will have explicit casts inserted.
 Foreach statements will become for statements, and so on.

 CFGBuilder
 ----------